Deepika-Garg/KakusKitchen/README.md

 ### User Stories
 1. **As a First-Time Customer**:
    - I want to speak directly with Kaku's Kitchen to understand the ordering process and place an order for tomorrow to ensure I’m prepared in advance.
+   - I want to navigate the website easily and find out about the menu and eating option.
+   - I want to know about either it is collection or delievery.

 2. **As a Returning Customer**:
    - I want to place an order for my favorite dishes a day in advance so that I can avoid missing out due to high demand.